AdiFranDev/AdiFranDev/README.md

 **Currently studying:** Junior Computer Science Student at the University of Science and Technology of Southern Philippines - Cagayan de Oro Campus

-**Interests:** Software Engineering, Student Leadership, Tech for Agriculture & Health, Open Source Development
+**Interests:** Software Engineering, Student Leadership, Tech for Agriculture & Health, Open Source Development, & Research

 **Mission:** Creating innovative solutions that make a difference in agriculture and healthcare